-This whitepaper outlines the benefits associated with implementing recruitment technology and how to secure internal investment to implement the technology, or in fact to upgrade a system you might already have in place.
+This guide outlines the benefits associated with implementing recruitment technology and how to secure internal investment to implement the technology, or in fact to upgrade a system you might already have in place.

-How will this whitepaper help you build a business case for recruitment software?
+How will this guide help me build a business case for a new ATS?

-Why CEOs believe change is needed in recruitment functions According to a PWC report, 93% of CEOs believe that their own organisation’s recruitment function needs a fundamental overhaul.
-The key question is, ‘why’?
+Why CEOs believe change is needed in recruitment functions 93% of CEOs believe that their own organisation’s recruitment function needs a fundamental overhaul (PwC).
+Why?

-The four core elements in measuring Return on Investment If you're determining whether to use Applicant Tracking Software - and which one to select - your ultimate decision will be based on a range of qualitative and quantitative factors and not one single feature.
-Here's our advice on how to quantify your ROI.
+The four core elements in measuring Return on Investment If you're deciding whether to change Applicant Tracking Software - and which one to select - your ultimate decision will be based on a range of qualitative and quantitative factors - not just one single feature.
+We outline our advice on how to quantify your ROI.

-The factors to consider when selecting recruitment technology Tips on building your list of requirements for an ATS - from understanding your recruitment needs, required integrations, security of the platform and more.
+What to consider when choosing an ATS We've included tips on creating your list of requirements - from understanding your recruitment needs, required integrations, security of the platform and more.
 We've got it covered here.

-A checklist of characteristics and the benefits and goals that can be achieved with recruitment software Our list of recruitment characteristics - and what they'd be like to manage with and without recruitment software, including the quantifiable benefits of each.
+Checklist of characteristics, as well as the benefits and goals you should look to achieve with a new ATS Access our list of recruitment characteristics - and what they'd be like to manage with and without recruitment software, including the quantifiable benefits of each.